 “…a moment of enlightenment is a moment when we realize the blessings that are always pouring forth.”
 Nyoshul Khenpo

 7 AM.
-The morning traffic races past; the markets are bustling.
+The morning traffic races past; streets are full, the markets are bustling.
 Days literally burst forth loud and early in Bali.
-Birds sing; roosters crow, dogs bark, scrabble with each other and eagerly poop on the sidewalk.
+Birds sing; roosters crow, dogs scrabble with each other and eagerly poop on the sidewalk.
 Shop awnings creak open, vendors push and call.
-I walk early, weaving among screeching cars and motorbikes, bicycles and buses, school children crashing through on bicycles, gym classes already in the soccer field, women offering fruits or teas or spices, taxi drivers out and eager for work.
-At this hour, the morning air is still cool; in a bit it will be stifling, sauna-like, and it will become a chore to even move.
+I walk, weaving among screeching motorbikes and buses, school children crashing through on bicycles, gym classes already in the soccer field, women offering fruits or teas or spices, taxi drivers out and calling, eager for work.
+At this hour, the morning air is still cool; in just a bit it will be stifling, sauna-like, and it will become a chore to even move.

-From a strictly biological perspective, we can get out of balance.
-The nervous system can get so overloaded and depleted that we fall out of coherence; we become caught in biological responses of fight or flight or freeze and lose the capacity for wholesome attention.
-It’s not unlike, I think, the state that Siddhartha found himself in when, having practiced extremes of asceticism, he found that he was near physical and mental death and no longer able to even attend wisely.
-He chose to receive from Sujata the ordinary nourishment of rice milk.
+From a strictly biological perspective, however, I can get out of balance.
+I can attend unwisely to so many things that my nervous system becomes overloaded and depleted and I fall out of coherence; I can become caught in biological responses of fight or flight or freeze and lose the capacity for wholesome attention.
+It sounds not unlike, I think, the state that Siddhartha found himself in when, having practiced extremes of asceticism, he found that he was near mental overwhelm and physical death and he was no longer able to even attend wisely.
+He recognized the limitation of those extremes and, decided to no longer be afraid of the pleasure that has nothing to do with unskillfulness.
+When Sujata offered the ordinary nourishment of rice milk, he opened to simply receive.
 More balanced, his ability to bring appropriate attention returned.

-Teachings on attention to goodness can be confusing when we encounter the classical teachings on indulgence, on the very real limitations of sensory pleasure, on clinging, and letting go.
+Still, I can struggle in confusion, when I encounter the classical Buddhist teachings on indulgence, on the very real limitations of sensory pleasure, on clinging, and letting go.
 Misunderstood, it can seem that delight in the beauty and wonder of life is to be shunned.
-Rodney Smith speaks of a monastic who turned his back on a magnificent sunset with just such a misunderstanding.
-The issue, however, is whether or not any contact, any movement, any thought or word or action leads to continued suffering or to its end.
+The issue, though, is always whether or not any contact, any movement, any thought or word or action leads to continued suffering or to its end.
 Is this delight leading to an increase in clinging?
-A landing in solidity and greed and holding on?
+Is it inviting me to land in solidity and greed and self-centered holding on?
 Or is it – even a bit – a turning toward the mystery and wholesome goodness of non-separation, kindness, compassion and joy?

-So, it is important that we not neglect the Buddha’s teachings on goodness, on joy and blessings.
-In the Mangala Sutta, he lists, for our contemplation, dozens of ”highest blessings,” including honorable friends, wholesome occupation, and our own virtues.
+So, it is important that I not neglect the Buddha’s teachings on goodness, on joy and blessings.
+In the Mangala Sutta, he lists, for my contemplation, dozens of ”highest blessings,” including honorable friends, wholesome occupation, and my own virtues.
 Remember these, he instructs; contemplate them.
 Open to know all goodness, even the mundane goodness of everyday life.
-Like Siddhartha, we too can open to attend in a wise and balanced way to the nourishment that inclines us toward freedom.
-We can question: Is this delight one that leads to the further suffering of clinging and self-absorption, or is it inclining the mind and heart toward vastness, toward mystery, toward release?
+Like Siddhartha, I too can open to attend in a wise and balanced way to the nourishment that inclines me toward freedom.
+I can question: Is this delight one that leads to the further suffering of clinging and self-absorption, or is it inclining my mind and heart toward vastness, toward mystery, toward release?